Skip to content

 };

-Register your Worker as a consumer of the Queue by adding it to eventSources.
+Register your Worker as a consumer of the Queue by adding it to eventSources:

 export const worker = await Worker("my-worker", {

-// add the event source
+// Add the queue as an event source to consume messages

 eventSources: [queue],